 Treatment and control

 Check any new plant to ensure the roots are healthy.
 Then use a well-draining potting mix and don’t use field soil as a growing media.
+We use Miracle-Gro Indoor Potting Mix or any good aroid mix.

 Don’t overwater your peace lily and reduce overfertilization as they will favor the growth of the pathogens that cause the rot.